ileanabuhan/ileanabuhan.github.io/Teaching.markdown

 - **Master thesis**:

+  - *ARMCHAIR A cryptographic Simulation and Analysis Tool*, Paolo Scatolini (March 2025)
   - *Curiouser and ~~curiouser~~  Cortex-M4!
 Down the rabbit hole of microcontroller behavior to explore known and find new instruction-level optimization techniques for the Cortex-M4*, Senna van Hoek (September 2024)
   - *RE-ARMament Reverse engineering Cortex-m4 behavior using side-channel analysis*, Bart Hoffman (September 2024)
   - *The more, the merrier?
 A step-by-step inter-device analysis for transfer learning side-channel attacks*, Lizzy Groetjes (June 2024)